 In this article, you will learn everything you need to know about the Application Control module.
 Application Control has been created to control which processes (or applications) can be executed on client machines and how they are executed.
 You can define a set of rules that describe what processes are allowed or blocked on the endpoints in your environment using details like Software Name, Paths, Publisher, MD5, Signature, or Wildcard Path.

 Application Control allows you to accelerate your application approval or denial flow for files with default ruling and create or modify flows for individual users or AD groups.
-You can handle how a process (it can get automatic elevation from the Privileged Access Management module, if so configured) or child process (it can allow or block all processes spawned by the process matched by the rule) should run.
+You can handle how a process (it can get automatic elevation from the Privileged Access Management module, if so configured) or a child process (it can allow or block all processes spawned by the process matched by the rule) should run.